FURP-2023-2024/Zaihong_Weekly_Log/Topic.md

 ## 1. Definition
 A type of inter-process communication mechanism.
 It's a named data stream that can be published by one or more nodes and subscribed to by one or more other nodes.

+Topics are managed by roshandler itself and is not owned by a singular publisher or subscriber

 ## 2. Concepts
 **Publishing**: A node can publish messages to a topic.
 These messages are data that the node wants to share with other nodes.